Pray! Pray for my addict husband I screamed at God. He is my enemy! He is responsible for all this mess!

 I did not even dare to dream of peace with my husband.
 God’s peace came for me as I learned to trust him through tiny prayers.
 The tiny prayers turned into bigger dreams as life shifted.
 All, while I prayed for and loved my enemy.

-A quick prayer to bless your husband and strengthen your marriage.
+A 14 day prayer challenge to bless your husband and strengthen your marriage.